-The most romantic garden in the world according to the New York Times, built on the ruins of the ancient medieval town of the same name exactly a century ago by the Caetani family, publishes the opening dates for 2021 in view of the new season.
+The most romantic garden in the world according to the New York Times, built on the ruins of the ancient medieval town of the same name exactly a century ago by the Caetani family, opens to the public starting from 1 May.

 In order to preserve its delicate environmental balance and biodiversity, openings to the public are limited and entry is regulated by guided tours.
-The calendar can be consulted on the official website of the garden, which already offers the possibility to purchase tickets for individuals, families and groups – refundable in the event of emergency measures.
+For more details, please check the official website of the garden, where it is possible to buy tickets and find specific information on visits and changes in the event of emergency measures.
 For visitors residing outside the Lazio region, reference is made to the provisions governing travelling.